Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 6. Yorkshire Terrier

-The Yorkshire Terrier is a dog with personality!
+One of the most popular dog breeds, the Yorkshire Terrier is a dog with personality!
 He’ll fight anyone and is scared of nothing.
 He’s alert, full of energy and playful.
 He takes well to humans – including strangers – but is wary and sometimes aggressive with other dogs.

 Whilst not as easy to train as a Retriever or German Shepherd the Yorkshire Terrier does pick up new commands fairly easily so isn’t too difficult to train.